Q: Is a “special district that provides solid waste services” subject to the jurisdiction requirements in the regulation?

 General and Miscellaneous

 Q: Why is this regulation being implemented?
 What problem does it solve?

 California’s effort to reduce super pollutants builds on the state’s shared commitment to reduce greenhouse gas emissions, improve human health, and create clean jobs that support resilient local economies.
 Implementing a statewide plan under SB 1383 will reduce short-lived, harmful super pollutants with significant warming impacts, and is essential to achieving California’s climate goals.

 Q: Will jurisdictions be required to implement SB 1383, AB 1826, and AB 341?
 In circumstances where the laws have conflicting information, which law supersedes the other?
-Where in the public resources code does it state which will be used?

 Q: How will CalRecycle measure achievement of the SB 1383 mandate to reduce organic waste disposal by 50 percent by 2020 and 75 percent by 2025?

 CalRecycle will use its statewide waste characterization studies and Recycling and Disposal Reporting System to measure achievement of the statewide goals for organic waste and edible food recovery.